-The principal amount and the interest due there are in the interest due there are in the interest due the in 31-Mar-23 The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of the accounting - Principal amount outstanding - Interest thereon The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises beyond the appointed day during each accounting period - - Interest paid in terms of Section 16 - Interest payable on delayed principal payments The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the line. the appointed day during the year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006 - - Normal Interest accrued during the year, for all the delayed account. - Normal Interest payable during the year, for the period of delay in making payment, as per the agreed terms and not as payable as payable under the Act. as payable under the Act.
-The amount of interest accrued and remaining unpaid at the end of each accounting period - - Total interest accrued during the period - Total Interest remaining unpaid out of the above as at the belease the state of t the amount of further interest remaining due and payable even in the suggest it. nterest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible Outstanding interest at the end of previous year Outstanding interest at the end of current year ii) The above information has been determined to the extent such parties could be identified on the basis of the information available with the Company regarding the status of suppliers under the MSMED.
+31-Mar-25 31-Mar-24 The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of the accounting period - - Principal amount outstanding - Interest thereon 0.71 The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during each accounting period - - Interest paid in terms of Section 16 - Interest payable on delayed principal payments - The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006 - Normal Interest accrued during the year, for all the delayed payments, as per the agreed terms and not as payable Normal Interest payable during the year, for the period of delay in making payment, as per the agreed terms and not as payable under the Act.
+The amount of interest accrued and remaining unpaid at the end of each accounting period - - Total interest accrued during the period - Total Interest remaining unpaid out of the above as at the balance sheet date - - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible xpenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006.
+Outstanding interest at the end of previous year Outstanding interest at the end of current year - ×.

+ii) The above information has been determined to the extent such parties could be identified on the basis of the information available with the Company regarding the status of suppliers under the MSMED.

-20 COMMITMENTS
+35 COMMITMENTS

-- a) Estimated amount of contracts remaining to be executed on capital account and not provided for Rs.
-28.24 Crore. - b) The Company has availed certain incentives under the Package Scheme of Incentive 2019 of the Government of Maharashtra.
-The Company is required to comply with conditions of above package Schemes of Incentives, the various Eligibility Certificates granted under such Schemes, stipulations or undertaking as per the Agreements entered into in connection with the grant of incentive under the said Schemes or on the Eligibility Certificates. - 21 The company did not have any material transactions with companies struck off under Section 248 of the Companies Act, 2013 or section 560 of Companies Act, - 22 The Company did not have any long-term contracts including derivative contracts for which any provision is required for foreseeable losses. - 23 During the year no Scheme of Arrangement has been formulated by the Company/pending with competent authority. - 24 No transactions to report against the following disclosure requirements as notified by MCA pursuant to amended Schedule III: - a.
+- a) Estimated amount of contracts remaining to be executed on capital account and not provided for Rs.6.22 Crore. - The company did not have any material transactious with companies struck off under Section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956 during the financial year. - 37 The Company did not have any long-term contracts including derivative contracts for which any provision is required for foreseeable losses. - Previous year figures have been reclassified / regrouped, wherever necessary, to confirm to current year's classification.
+Such reclassification is not material.

+No transactions to report against the following disclosure requirements as notified by MCA pursuant to amended Schedule III:

+- a.
 Crypto Currency or Virtual Currency - b.
 Benami Property held under Benami Transactions (Prohibition) Act, 1988 (45 of 1988) - c.
 Registration of charges or satisfaction with Registrar of Companies - d.
 Relating to borrowed funds: - i.
 Wilful defaulter - ii.
 Utilisation of borrowed funds & share premium - iii.
-Discrepancy in utilisation of borrowing - 25 In accordance with the Indian Accounting Standard-12 on 'Accounting for taxes on Income, Deferred Tax Assets and Liabilities should be recognized for all timing differences.
-However, considering the present financial position and the requirement of the Ind AS-12 regarding certainty / virtual certainty, the deferred tax asset is not accounted for.
-However, the same will be reassessed at each Balance Sheet date and will be accounted for in the year of certainty / virtual certainty in accordance with the aforesaid Ind AS-12. - 26 The Company was incorporated on 27 April, 2022 and this is the first financial period of the Company.
-Hence, there are no figures for the previous period. - 27 The company does not have any charges or satisfaction of charges which is yet to be registered with ROC beyond statutory period.
+Discrepancy in utilisation of borrowing

+NOTES TO THE STANDALONE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 March 2025

-28 Additional Regulatory Information
+40 Additional Regulatory Information